jkerr321/jen-johnson/content/posts/new-developer.md

 1. The difference between queryselector and queryselectorall

-1. ‘Minify’ — what happens to all code when it’s compiled(?) — variables are renamed with one letter, all white space is removed — it becomes essentially unreadable
+1. Minify — what happens to all code when it’s compiled(?) — variables are renamed with one letter, all white space is removed — it becomes essentially unreadable

 1. To get around async JavaScript you need to use a promise or callback ***// told you I was lying when I said I’d ‘got my head round JS as an async lang’ at the start of this list***